About the Site

 Most of my writings are identified as Essays.

 I have some additional pieces that I classify as Appreciations: these are written to explain my enthusiasms for various works by others: songs, films books and the like.

 The Quotes section contains brief quotations from works by others that I’ve found particularly enlightening.

-If you'd like to drop me a line about any subject likely to be of mutual interest, feel free to use the Website feedback page, and I'll do my level best to respond in a timely fashion.
+If you’d like to drop me a line about any subject likely to be of mutual interest, feel free to send me a note, and I’ll do my level best to respond in a timely fashion.

 – Herb Bowie, October, 2020